nkallima/sim-universal-construction/README.txt

 In case that you just want to compile the library that provides all the implemented concurrent algorithms execute one of the following make commands.
 This step is not necessary in case that you want to run benchmarks.

-make                     // Auto-detects the current machine architecture and compiles the library/benchmarks for it.
+make                     // Auto-detects the current architecture and compiles the library/benchmarks for it.

-make CC=cc ARCH=arch     // Compiles the library/benchmarks for the arch machine architecture using the cc compiler
+make CC=cc ARCH=arch     // Compiles the library/benchmarks for the current architecture using the cc compiler

 make icc                 // Compiles the library/benchmarks using the icc compiler on some x86/x86_64 machine.